 Best practices fuel the content of business, management, and technology magazines and websites.
 As you read them, take note of cool ideas that startups and growth companies are pioneering and see if they can apply to your organization.

 It is pretty easy to figure out the best customer-facing practices for a particular process.
 Pick the best customer-oriented organization in your industry or other industries, and go through their customer journey, auditing and deeply understanding their best practices.

 Implement a SaaS (Software as a Service) solution

-Many online SaaS platforms have baked in best practices for many processes and reports.
+Many online SaaS platforms have baked-in best practices for many processes and reports.
 Implement Salesforce.com, if you want to adopt sales pipeline best practices.
 Implement Intuit’s QuickBooks, if you want to adopt many accounting best practices.
 It isn’t quite as easy as that, but it always serves as a good start.

-For larger companies with lots of people doing similar things, there is most likely some amazing best practices.
+For larger companies with lots of people doing similar things, there are most likely some amazing best practices.
 At Sports Authority, we would conduct contests for best practices like the best opening lines for talking to customers, or the most efficient way to unload a truck.
 There were always great ideas and practices.

 Plan.
 Do.
 Check.
 Act

 Use the Deming Cycle and PDCA framework to see if the best practice beats your current practice.
 Plan the change, Do and test the change, Check to see if the change made a difference, identify the learnings, and Act on what was learned.